logzio/ezkonnect-server/README.md

 This endpoint retrieves information about instrumented applications in the form of custom resources of type InstrumentedApplication.

-- Update Resource Annotations `[POST] /api/v1/annotate`
+- Update traces resource annotations `[POST] /api/v1/annotate/traces`

 This endpoint allows you to update annotations for Kubernetes deployments and statefulsets.
-The annotations can be used to enable or disable telemetry features such as metrics and traces.
+The annotations can be used to enable or disable telemetry features such as traces auto instrumentation.

+- Update logs resource annotations `[POST] /api/v1/annotate/logs`

+This endpoint allows you to update annotations for Kubernetes deployments and statefulsets.
+The annotations can be used to log type for your applications.

 ### development
 - run `make server-local` to start the server